zhangsu/ccspec/README.md

   });
 });
 ```
+In the above snippet, each example (only one example in this case) in the
+example group gets an unique instance of `Duck`.

 #### Around hooks
 Around hooks are hooks that wrap around the execution of each example, so it can